 Question 54: The proposed guidance would require interest income to be calculated for financial assets measured at fair value with qualifying changes in fair value recognized in other comprehensive income by applying the effective interest rate to the amortized cost balance net of any allowance for credit losses.
-Thus, the recognition of a credit loss would result in a decrease in interest income recognized.
+Thus, the recognized.
 Similarly, a reversal of a previously recognized credit loss would increase the amount of interest income recognized.
 The IASB Exposure Draft on Impairment proposes that an entity calculate interest by multiplying the effective rate established at initial recognition by the amortized cost basis.
-The IASB's definition of amortized cost basis is the present value of expected future cash flows discounted by the effective interest rate established at initial recognition and, therefore, includes credit losses recognized to date.
+The IASB's definition of amortized cost basis is the present value of expected future cash flows discounted by the effective interest rate established at initial recognized to date.
 Thus, as initially expected credit losses are allocated over the life of the instrument, the amount of interest income decreases.